smasky/UQPyL/README.md

 from UQPyL.problems import Problem

 # Step 2: define objFunc Function
-# Here, X is default to a numpy 2-dimensional matrix.
-# Each row in X represents a candidate solution (i.e., an individual in the population)
-# and each column corresponds to a decision variable (i.e., a feature or parameter to be optimized).
-#
-# The objective function (objFunc) needs to return the objective values (objs) for each solution, which should also be a 2-dimensional matrix.
+# The 'objFunc' function is one that accepts a 2D numpy array 'X' as input and returns a 2D numpy array 'objs'.
+Specifically:
-# The number of rows in objs should match the number of rows in X (i.e., the number of candidate solutions),
+# The rows of the 2D array 'X' represent a set of decision variables, while the columns correspond to different values of the same variable.
-#and the number of columns should match the number of objectives.
+# The returned 2D array 'objs' should have the same number of rows as 'X', and the number of columns should equal the number of objectives in the problem.
-# For a single-objective problem, objs will have shape (N, 1);
+# For a single-objective problem, the shape of the 2D array 'objs' should be (N, 1), where 'N' is the number of input variables.
-# For a multi-objective problem with M objectives, objs will have shape (N, M),
-# Where N is the number of candidate solutions (rows of X), and M is the number of objectives.
+# For a multi-objective problem, the shape of the 2D array 'objs' should be (N, M), where 'M' is the number of objective functions.
+# Users should ensure that the returned 2D array 'objs' satisfies the above shape requirements.

 def objFunc(X):
-    #This is a vectorized operation over the input matrix X.
+    # If possible, advise vectorizing operations on matrix X to improve computational efficiency.
     objs =100 * (X[:, 2] - X[:, 1]**2)**2+ 100 * (X[:, 1] - X[:, 0]**2)**2  + \
             (1 - X[:, 1])**2 + (1 - X[:, 0])**2
-    return objs[:, None] #keep 2-dimension matrix
+    return objs[:, None] # Although UQPyL performs further checks, please ensure the returned `objs` is a 2D array.

-# Another way to define objFunc Function
+# UQPyL also supports an alternative way of defining the objFunc function.
-# For problems that involve using computational models, the UQPyL package provides a decorator
-# to enable a "single run mode", which means that the objective function will be evaluated
-# for one solution at a time, rather than processing multiple solutions in a batch.
+# For problems involving numerical simulation models, it's often not feasible to vectorize operations on matrix 'X'.
-# The decorator @singleFunc ensures that the function operates on a single solution (i.e., one row from X)
+# To address this, UQPyL provides a decorator function @singleFunc that enables single running mode.
-# for each call, which is particularly useful in scenarios where each evaluation is computationally expensive
-# or when the model is designed to handle one solution at a time.
-# Therefore, the input X is a numpy 1-dimensional array.
-# In this example, objFunc_ calculates the objective for a single solution X (with two variables).
-# The function returns the objective value corresponding to this solution.
+# In single running mode, The 'objFunc' function only accepts a Python list or 1D numpy array as input.
+# It processes one decision variable combination at a time, making it suitable for complex or non-vectorizable objective functions.

+# First, import the decorator that enables singleton mode from UQPyL
 from UQPyL.problems import singleFunc

 @singleFunc
-def objFunc_(X):
-    #This is element-wise operation on the 1-dimensional individual of X.
+def objFunc_(X):  # Input X should be a 1D numpy array or Python list
+     # Perform calculations for each element in X
     obj = 100 * (X[2] - X[1]**2)**2 + 100 * (X[1] - X[0]**2)**2 + \
             (1 - X[1])**2 + (1 - X[0])**2
-    return obj
+    return obj # Return the objective value: a scalar for single-objective, or a 1D array/list for multi-objective

 # Step 3: Define concFunc Function
-# Similar to the objFunc function, there are also two ways to define the constraint function.
+# Similar to objFunc, the conFunc function supports two definition modes.
-# Note that the return value of concFunc reflects how much the constraints are violated.
+# Note: The return value of conFunc indicates whether the constraints are satisfied:
-# - If the return value is less than 0, it indicates that the constraint is violated.
-#   The smaller the value, the more severely the constraint is violated.
+# - A negative value indicates a violation of the constraint — the smaller the value, the more severe the violation.
-# - If the return value is greater than 0, it means the constraint is satisfied (normal solution).
+# - A positive value indicates the constraint is satisfied, i.e., the solution is feasible.
-#Therefore, users may need to modify or re-formulate the constraint functions.
+# As a result, users may need to reformulate their original constraint expressions to follow this convention.

 # Matrix Mode
 def conFunc(X):
     cons = X[:, 0]**2 + X[:, 1]**2 + X[:, 2]**2 - 4
-    return cons[:, None] #keep 2-dimension matrix
+    return cons[:, None]

-# Single Run Mode
+# Single Running Mode
 @singleFunc
 def conFunc(X):
     con = X[0]**2 + X[1]**2 + X[2]**2 - 4